 Please read through these guidelines carefully before completing your form as inadequate information may delay your project.

 Please ensure your form is completed in a language that is comprehensible to a lay person.
-It is also recommend that applicants spell-check all files before submission
+It is also recommend that applicants spell-check all files before submission, particularly participant-facing documents.

 - Please mention all other investigators involved regardless of their host institution.